Funeral of Lord Mountbatten

-The ceremonial funeral of Admiral of the Fleet The 1st Earl Mountbatten of Burma took place on Wednesday, 5 September 1979, at Westminster Abbey following his assassination by the Provisional Irish Republican Army on Monday, 27 August 1979, off the coast of the Mullaghmore Peninsula in County Sligo, Ireland.
+The ceremonial funeral of Admiral of the Fleet the 1st Earl Mountbatten of Burma took place on 5 September 1979, at Westminster Abbey following his assassination by the Provisional Irish Republican Army on Monday, 27 August 1979, off the coast of the Mullaghmore Peninsula in County Sligo, Ireland.

-Mountbatten's body was brought back to Great Britain after his assassination, where it briefly rested in Romsey Abbey.
+Lord Mountbatten's body was brought back to Great Britain after his assassination, where it briefly rested in Romsey Abbey.
 The day before the funeral it was brought to The Queen's Chapel, St James's Palace.
 On the morning of 5 September, his flag-draped coffin was carried on a gun carriage drawn by 122 Royal Navy ratings to Westminster Abbey for the ceremonial funeral.

 The televised funeral service was presided over by Edward Carpenter, Dean of Westminster, with the commendation given by Donald Coggan, Archbishop of Canterbury, and clergy from several Christian denominations leading prayers.
 It was attended by members of Mountbatten's family, the British royal family, members of European royal houses, politicians, diplomats and military leaders from around the world.

 Following the service, he was interred in Romsey Abbey.